Funny-mad-Peeea/ScaiIlp/doc/readme.txt

    2. Allow dynamic linking without having to modify the sources/makefiles of solvers that do not support this natively.

 Q: What about Osi?
 Why another interface?
 A: On the one hand, Osi is quite a complex interface.
-As it speads over several files with several classes, it is difficult to use as the interface of a DLL.
+As it spreads over several files with several classes, it is difficult to use as the interface of a DLL.
    On the other hand, some functions that we needed are missing in Osi.